sgoran/micro/README.md

-Micro client side Single Page Library: http://micro-js.com Goal to is to use it fast to improve UX and fragment yor application without need to learn Angular, React etc.
+Micro client side Single Page Library: http://micro-js.com Goal is to use it fast to improve UX and fragment yor application without need to learn Angular, React etc.

 ## Installing